Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Create a new Contract in Autotask', providing a specific verb and resource.
-This distinguishes it from sibling tools like autotask_create_company or autotask_update_contract.
+The description clearly states 'Create a new Contract in Autotask', specifying the verb and resource.
+It distinguishes from sibling create tools by naming 'Contract'.
+Additional details on field names, status values, and date format reinforce clarity.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.